How Can ChatGPT Support Human Security Testers to Help Mitigate Supply Chain Attacks?: Methodology

 \section{Methodology}

-We did an empirical study on ChatGPT's capability of generating security test cases, for Apps which have dependencies on vulnerable Libs and call vulnerable APIs.
-Our study has three phases: dataset construction (Section~\ref{sec:dataset}), prompt design (Section~\ref{sec:prompts}), and result validation (Section~\ref{sec:validation}).
-Phase I collects known vulnerabilities in Libs, exemplar tests that exploit vulnerabilities, and Apps that can be affected by their usage of vulnerable APIs.
-Phase II adopts the information collected by Phase I, formulates a variety of prompts for individual $\langle Lib, App\rangle$ pairs, and sends prompts to \tool.
-These prompts ask \tool to leverage all information provided, and to generate security tests that demonstrate proof-of-concept exploits.
-Phase III gathers all outputs by \tool if there is any, assesses the quality of generated tests, and evaluates \tool's capability accordingly.
+We conducted an empirical study on ChatGPT's capability of generating PoVs for Apps that depend on vulnerable Libs and call vulnerable APIs.
+We chose to experiment with \tool-4.0, because our preliminary work shows that ChatGPT has the best performance across the different LLMs as shown in Section IV-F.

+Our study has three phases: dataset construction, prompt design, and result validation.
+Phase I (Section~\ref{sec:dataset}) collects known vulnerabilities in Libs, Lib tests showing PoV, and Apps that can be affected by their calls to vulnerable APIs.
+Phase II (Section~\ref{sec:prompts}) adopts the information collected by Phase I, formulates a variety of prompts for individual $\langle Lib, App\rangle$ pairs, and sends prompts to \tool.
+These prompts ask \tool to leverage all information provided, to generate security tests for Apps.
+Phase III (Section~\ref{sec:validation}) gathers all outputs by \tool, assesses the quality of generated tests, and evaluates \tool's capability accordingly.